RIGHTEOUS AMONG THE NATIONS

 Location

-The mural will be located on the eastern wall of the Research Studies Center Auditorium at Roswell Park Comprehensive Cancer Center.
+The mural is located on the eastern wall of the Research Studies Center Auditorium at Roswell Park Comprehensive Cancer Center.
 This location was chosen because of its street view and proximity to the main entrance of Roswell, and because Katalin Baranski (Tibor’s wife) and Clara and Julian Ambrus were researchers at Roswell.

 artists